masterrite/Foo_strip/README.md

 seek bar — floating over your desktop, independent of foobar's own window.
 Reads position/length and seeks **directly** through foobar's `playback_control` (no SMTC, no bridge).

 This is a personal project to solve the problem that Windows 11 doesn't allow taskbar plugins anymore, which means Deskband Controls is no longer available.
-This project is build using Claude, Opus 4.8, for personal use.
+Since nobody seems to be interested in picking up where Eldarien left off, I asked Claude, Opus 4.8, to build me this for personal use.
+PRs welcome, especially for build/optimization improvements.

 > Independent, unofficial component for foobar2000.
 Not affiliated with or
 > endorsed by the foobar2000 project.
 See [NOTICE.md](NOTICE.md).